 - It allows us to enjoy the night sky as there is seldom any light pollution

 Dispersed camping refers to camping on public land in places outside of a designated campground.
-This means there are usually no amenities like at a campground (some popular dispersed camping areas may have toilets), so you will need to come fully prepared and self-contained.
-It also means you will need to leave no trace, and pack out everything that you brought in, including all trash.
+This means there are usually no amenities like at a campground.
+Some popular dispersed camping areas may have toilets.
+You will need to come fully prepared and self-contained.
+It also means you will need to leave no trace.
+You must pack out everything that you brought in, including all trash.

-This style of camping gives RVers the freedom to get out and camp on some of the most beautiful undeveloped (and unspoiled) land this country has to offer, and on your own schedule and terms.
+This style of camping gives RVers the freedom to get out and camp on some of the most beautiful undeveloped (and unspoiled) land this country has to offer.
+You do it on your own schedule and terms.
 Isn’t that what RVing was meant to be?

 Two of the largest public land agencies that allow dispersed camping are the United States Forest Service (USFS), and Bureau of Land Management, often referred to as the (BLM).

 How much public land is available for dispersed camping between the USFS and BLM combined?
-The two agencies oversee 437.3 million acres of the 2.27 billion acres of land in the entire United States which equates to over 19% of the whole country.
+The two agencies oversee 437.3 million acres of the 2.27 billion acres of land in the entire United States.
+This equates to over 19% of the whole country.
 That’s a whole lot of dispersed camping opportunities!

-So the next time you want to discover your own secret hideaway on public land, perform an online search or ask a ranger where dispersed camping is allowed—you will be talking their language!
+So the next time you want to discover your own secret hideaway on public land, perform an online search.
+Or, ask a ranger where you can enjoy dispersed camping.
+You will be talking their language!